Bioconductor/bioconductor.org/content/help/cabig.md

 caGrid services are SOAP-based, and are most easily accessed through a java-based client built using caGrid `introduce` infrastructure.
 Each service in gforge contains a demonstration client.
-The SOAP interface for deployed services is available at our local instance, [http://cabig.bioconductor.org](http://cabig.bioconductor.org/wsrf/share/).
+Our local instance is no longer available.